BitcoinDesign/Guide/guide/foundations/backups.md

 #### Level 0
 ## Encrypted cloud backup

 By storing the recovery-phrase in an online location that is encrypted (not in plain text) and hard to access by anyone other than yourself, you are protected against *loss of wallet*.
+This is the absolute minimum you should do and only takes a few minutes.

 {% include image.html
    image = "/assets/images/guide/foundations/backups/cloudbackup.png"